damien-bayes/bth-packer_11ty-client/readme.md

 # Build a project for production
 npm run eleventy:build

-# Run Eleventy in debug mode
+# Run eleventy in the debug mode
 npm run eleventy:debug

-# Check all javascript files on syntax requirements under the Baythium ecosystem standards
+# Check all javascript files on syntax requirements under the project standards
 npm run eslint
 ```